 Space Radiation Effects on Electronics-TID Effects

-In our previous post we described where space radiation comes from.
+In our previous post, Where does Space Radiation Come From, we described where space radiation comes from.
 Now that we understand that space contains electrons, protons and heavy ions which are produced by energetic solar events, galactic cosmic rays and trapped particles, we will dive into how space radiation affects spacecraft electronics.
 This will be divided into several parts where we will explain thoroughly the types of radiation effects and their implications to the electronics.

 Why is radiation testing important?